Tips, tricks and coupons to stretch your dollars when travelling to Europe.

 - Watch out for credit card fees: Many payment systems charge extra for you to pay with a credit card.
 Check carefully before you buy to see what fee-free options are available, such as direct debit and PayPal.

-- Use those price match guarantees: Travel agents such as Flight Centre, Expedia, Helloworld and CheapOAir offer price match guarantees.
+- Use those price match guarantees: Travel agents such as Expedia, Helloworld and CheapOAir offer price match guarantees.
 If you find the same flight cheaper elsewhere, contact them to see what they can do.